abstractitptyltd/abstractit-puppet/README.md

 #####*Description*

-  the `install.pp` manifest is responsible for the puppet agent, hiera, and facter packages.
+  the `puppet::install` class is responsible for the puppet agent, hiera, and facter packages.

 #####*Parameters*